MartinPellizzer/terrawhisper-compiler/prompts/morphology.md

 [list]

-for each characteristic write a precise description, by adding the exact information, numbers, and data. use as few words as possible for each description. use primarily the metric system and put the imperial system in between parenthesis.
+for each characteristic write a precise description, by adding the exact information, numbers, and data. if you are not sure about a description, write "N/A".

+use as few words as possible for each description. use primarily the metric system and put the imperial system in between parenthesis.

 put all the data in table format. the table must have only 2 columns.